nevergiveup0211/thoughtworks_assignment/README.md

 * Change the current working directly to " thoughtworks_assignment "
 * The first time the script is run will check if docker, docker-compose are installed and install them if required.
 * Once the first step is complete, user has to log out of the current session and log back in for the group setting to take effect.
-* Running the script with out any arguments will give the options available.
+* Running the script without any arguments will give the options available.

 ```
 $ ./setup.sh